Becky Lynch: Impact and legacy

-WWE Hall of Famer Booker T compared Lynch's rise to The Rock's and added: "Becky is at the point where she and everybody in the locker room knows how good she is".
 Wrestler Toni Storm cited Lynch as her biggest inspiration and said that she is "taking the women's division to a completely different level."
 In 2019, wrestling commentator Jim Ross called Lynch "the most over talent in WWE".
+In 2024, fellow wrestler Nia Jax said that "Lynch is going to go down as one of the greatest in our business".